hvs-consulting/nfs-security-tooling/README.md

   --ping-timeout PING_TIMEOUT
-                        Number of seconds before a ping times out (default: 1) --charset CHARSET     charset used by the server (default: utf-8) --hosts-file HOSTS_FILE
+                        Number of seconds before a ping times out (default: 1) --charset CHARSET     charset used by the server (default: utf-8) --json-file JSON_FILE
-                        Path to UTF-8 encoded file containing a host in each line (default: None) --json-file JSON_FILE
                         Output to a single json file (default: None) --json-dir JSON_DIR   Output to one json file per host in given directory (default: None) --findings-file FINDINGS_FILE
-                        Output a short summary of findings (default: None) --verbose-errors      Verbose error logging (default: False) --reload-pynfs        Reload pynfs after every host (default: False)
+                        Output a short summary of findings to a json file (default: None) --verbose-errors      Verbose error logging (default: False) --reload-pynfs        Reload pynfs after every host (default: False)
 ```

 ## Input and Output format
-A list of hosts can either be provided on the command line or as a file using the `--hosts-file` parameter.
+A list of targets has to be provided.
+Each target can be an IP address, a hostname or a path to a file containing a host on each line.

 Colored human-readable output is printed to the terminal, the colors can be disabled using the `--no-color` option.
 There are three parameters to generate machine-readable output.